awsdocs/amazon-aurora-user-guide/doc_source/babelfish-create.md

 1. For **Edition**, choose **Amazon Aurora PostgreSQL**\.

 1. Choose **Show filters**, and then choose **Show versions that support the Babelfish for PostgreSQL feature** to list the engine types that support Babelfish\.
-Babelfish is currently supported on Aurora PostgreSQL 13\.4 and higher\.
+Babelfish is currently supported on Aurora PostgreSQL 13\.4 and higher versions\.

 1. For **Available versions**, choose an Aurora PostgreSQL version\.
+To get the latest Babelfish features, choose the highest Aurora PostgreSQL major version\.
 ![\[\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/bbf_create_cluster_3.png)

 1. For **Templates**, choose the template that matches your use case\.

 1. For **DB cluster identifier**, enter a name that you can easily find later in the DB cluster list\.

 1. For **Master username**, enter an administrator user name\.

-   Unlike SQL Server, Babelfish doesn't create an `sa` login\.
-To create a login named `sa`, enter the name for **Master username**\.
+The default value for Aurora PostgreSQL is `postgres`\.
+You can accept the default or choose a different name\.
+For example, to follow the naming convention used on your SQL Server databases, you can enter `sa` \(system administrator\) for the Master username\.

    If you don't create a user named `sa` at this time, you can create one later with your choice of client\.
-After creating the user, use the `ALTER SERVER ROLE` command to add it to `sysadmin`\.
+After creating the user, use the `ALTER SERVER ROLE` command to add it to the `sysadmin` group \(role\) for the cluster\.

-1. For **Master password**, enter a strong password for the administrative user that you just named, and confirm the password\.
+1. For **Master password**, create a strong password and confirm the password\.

 1. For the options that follow, until the **Babelfish settings** section, specify your DB cluster settings\.
 For information about each setting, see [Settings for Aurora DB clusters](Aurora.CreateInstance.md#Aurora.CreateInstance.Settings)\.